 UVA, SUMMARY.
 All our UV torches are UVA (see above).
 It is quite safe to point these at the skin, there is no way this type of UV can burn skin.
 However, please do not stare directly into the light.

 UVB and UVC can burn the eyes or skin.
 When used in sun beds they are specifically designed to burn (tan) the skin, but the user must wear dark glasses to protect the eyes.
-Prolonged exposure, such as over-sunbathing, can lead to skin cancer.
+Prolonged exposure (including as over-sunbathing) can lead to skin cancer.
 We do not sell UVB or UVC torches.

 Susceptibility to skin being burnt by UV light depends on skin colour.
 Brown-skinned people are less sensitive to being burnt by UV light, melanin in the skin provides protection; completely black-skinned people have a variation, eumelanin, which gives even greater protection.
-This dates from the time when most humans lived in Africa.
-When humans spread northwards, to lands where there wasn't much sunshine, fair skin evolved; it evolved to be more sensitive to UV light, because UV light is necessary for producing vitamin D in the skin.
+This dates from a time when most humans lived in Africa.
+When humans spread northwards, to lands where there wasn't much sunshine, fair skin evolved; it evolved so that people were more sensitive to UV light, because UV light is necessary for producing vitamin D in the skin.

 PHOTOS: EXAMPLES